 Planning a visit to Sorrento, Italy and the Amalfi Coast and want to add in a day trip to Capri?
 The turquoise island gem is so close you can almost touch it, and an excursion from Sorrento to Capri is easy to plan.
 Whether you go on your own or with a small group, check out these tips to help with getting there and maximizing your time on beautiful Capri!

-What more fun can a foodie have than crafting your travels around food?
-And for lovers of Italian food, there’s no better place to do that than Bologna, Italy.
-Centrally located in the country and rich in agriculture, it’s not surprising it’s widely considered to be the culinary capital of Italy.
+What more fun can a foodie have than crafting your travels around food, and there’s no better place to go than Bologna, Italy, the culinary capital of Italy.
 There are so many amazing food things to do in Bologna - from farm-to-table experiences, cooking classes, a Bologna food tour, and Michelin restaurants galore - even Nonna would love it!

 Many travelers today are looking for a deeper - more meaningful - connection to the places they visit, and the movement toward a more local travel experience is taking hold.
 Companies like Km Zero Tours in Tuscany are redefining what it means to see Italy with slow travel Tuscany experiences that introduce visitors to the local community and the producers who make it all come alive.